Professor Rhonda Gray

 Gail Parker Octavia Raheem

-“The African American Experience” is often aligned with physical, psychological and spiritual degradation, economic destitution, and social calamity framed within ongoing cycles of violence.
+The dominant narrative of “The African American Experience” is often aligned with physical and psychological degradation, economic destitution, and social calamity framed within ongoing cycles of violence.
 However, many African American writers utilize their craft to envision a life that attempts to overcome hardships through characters infused with confidence, hope, curiosity, and love.
-Literary critics will likely feature the characters’ unique identity and circumstances that allowed them to prevail amidst racial terrorism.
-We will deepen our understanding of the characters’ resilience by reflecting on how they engage in wellness practices (consciously and unconsciously) to support themselves and their communities in light of structural racism.
-This survey course will explore African American literature across many centuries highlighting individual, communal and systemic wellness through a Black feminist lens anchored by a conversation between three texts: An American Marriage (a Novel) by Tayari Jones (2018), Restorative Yoga for Ethnic and Race-Based Stress and Trauma by Dr. Gail Parker (2020) and Gather by Octavia Raheem (2020).
-The weaving of literature with wellness theories and practices offered by African American female leaders within the fields of health, psychology, cultural criticism, and history provide a unique Black feminist analysis of the craft of living a life that is whole, liberatory, and fulfilling.
+We will deepen our understanding of the authors’ and their fictional characters’ resilience by reflecting on how they engaged in embodied liberatory practices to support themselves and their communities in light of structural and intersectional oppression.
+This survey course will explore African American literature across many centuries highlighting individual, communal and systemic wellness through a Black feminist/Womanist lens.
+The weaving of literature with yoga theories and practices offered by African American female leaders within the fields of health, psychology, cultural criticism, and history provide a unique Black feminist/Womanist analysis of the craft of living a life that is whole, liberatory, and fulfilling.